spotinst/help/src/docs/administration/users-a/edit-user-details.md

 <img src="/administration/_media/edit-user-details-06.png" width="300" height="160" />

 In addition, you can review existing policies and detach any policy you no longer need.

 ### Manage API Tokens

-Under the API Tokens tab is a listing of all the tokens the user has.
-The listing also shows the last four digits of each token and the creation date.
+The API Tokens tab lists all the tokens the user has, including the last four digits of each token and the creation date.

-#### Add a token:
-1. Click Generate API Token.
-2. Enter a name for your token and click Generate.
-3. After the token is generated, copy your full token to a safe location and click Done.

-#### Delete a token:
-1. In the list of API tokens, select the row of the token to delete.
-The row turns blue and a Trash icon appears on the right.
-2. Click the Trash icon.
-3. In the popup that appears, confirm that you want to delete the token.
+You can [create and delete](https://docs.spot.io/administration/api/create-api-token) API tokens, depending on your permissions.

 ## Remove User